 A parent may request make-up work from a teacher on the second day a student is out.
 Homework requests can be made through the school office by 8:30 a.m.
-You may leave a message on our answering machine about homework when you call your child in sick or email the teacher.
+You may leave a message on our voicemail about homework when you call your child in sick.

-The homework may be picked up in the office between 3:00 and 4:00 that day, unless the teacher is absent, in which case it may be picked up the following day.
+The homework may be picked up in the office between 2:45-3:45 that day, unless the teacher is absent, in which case it may be picked up the following day.